StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 ### 3. Add the Agent State directory into your volume snippet

-With the list of volumes you created in step 2, add one additional line for the Agent State, This will allow us to migrate the existing Agent V1 State to the Agent V2 Docker Container.
+With the list of volumes you created in step 2, add one additional line for the Agent State, This will allow us to migrate the existing Agent V1 (legacy) State to the Agent V2 Docker Container.

 Add the following line
 ```